Darrell Clarke: Port Vale

-On 15 February, Clarke took a period of leave after a close family bereavement, with Andy Crosby standing in during his absence.
+On 15 February, Clarke took a leave period after a close family bereavement, with Andy Crosby standing in during his absence.
 On 30 March, it was confirmed that Clarke would be returning to the club to support Crosby until the end of the season before taking charge again in the summer.
 Clarke completed a phased return to the manager role on 6 May.
-Vale qualified for the play-off semi-finals and Clarke was sent off in extra-time of the second leg for an altercation with Swindon Town's Dion Conroy, and had to witness Vale's penalty shoot-out victory from the stands.
+Vale qualified for the play-off semi-finals.
+Clarke was sent off in extra-time of the second leg for an altercation with Swindon Town's Dion Conroy, and had to witness Vale's penalty shoot-out victory from the stands.
 He apologised for his behaviour and went on to say that: "We've got one more game to go against Mansfield, which is fitting because it's where my eldest daughter came from.... it'll be an emotional day but I'm looking forward to the final."
 He signed a new five-year contract two days before the final.
 Vale eased to victory in the final with a 3–0 victory and Clarke dedicated the win to his daughter, Ellie, who had died in February.
 Clarke was one of eleven managers who received special recognition at the 41st Football Writers Awards dinner for their work during the 2021–22 season.

 Clarke was linked with the vacant management position at Portsmouth in January 2023, though stated that "I am really happy here [at Port Vale]".
+On 17 April 2023, Clarke was sacked following run of two wins in 18 games that left the club 18th in League One.
+He released a statement two weeks later which stated: "Port Vale and its incredible fanbase will always hold a place in my and my family's hearts.
+The journey we travelled together, on and off the pitch, can never be erased.
+I will never be able to repay you as people for how you were there for us in our darkest hour, and for that we will be eternally grateful".